-Flowers are blooming, the sun periodically shining through the drizzle, and the weather is nearly perfect.
+Portland is bursting into bloom and families are bursting out of their front doors eager to celebrate the arrival of Spring.
+This time of year special to locals.
+It fills the city with much-needed color and a multitude of fun activities are available to parents with kids of all ages.
 Get outside with the whole family this spring!
-Breathe the fresh air, go for a hike, take a bike ride, dance away the winter blues, plant a garden… and so much more!
+Breathe the fresh air, go for a hike, take a bike ride, dance away the winter blues, plant a garden…but don’t stop there!
 Read on for inspiration on your next spring adventure!

 photo: Evelyn Cirignotta